-Teacher's plans and 1 a: Demonstrating knowledge of content and pedagogy Teacher's plans and practice display little knowledge of the content, prerequisite relationships between different aspects of the content, or of the instructional practices specific to that discipline.
-Teacher's plans and practice reflect some awareness of the important concepts in the discipline, prerequisite relations between them and of the instructional practices specific to that discipline.
-Teacher's plans and practice reflect solid knowledge of the content, prerequisite relations between important concepts and of the instructional practices specific to that discipline. practice reflect extensive knowledge of the content and of the structure of the discipline.
-Teacher actively builds on knowledge of prerequisites and misconceptions when describing instruction or seeking causes for student misunderstanding.
-1 Evidence Click the gray shaded box to the left a Click the gray shaded box to the left and type your Evidence message here. age here) 1b: Demonstrating knowledge of students Teacher demonstra or no knowledg students' backgrr cultures, skills, lar proficiency, interes special needs, an not seek suc Teacher indicates the importance of understanding students' backgrounds, cultures, skills, language proficiency, interests, and attains this knowledge for the class as a whole.
+Toochood Tonhai's nlane and Teacher's plans and Teacher's plans and practice reflect extensive knowledge of the content and of the structure of the f a: Demonstrating knowledge of content and pedagogy practice display little knowledge of the content, prerequisite relationships between different aspects of the content, or of the instructional practices practice reflect some awareness of the important concepts in the discipline, prerequisite relations between them and of the instructional practices. practice reflect solid knowledge of the content, prerequisite relations between important concepts and of the instructional practices discipline.
+Teacher actively builds on knowledge of prerequisites and misconceptions when describing instruction or seeking causes for student specific to that discipline. specific to that discipline. specific to that discipline. misunderstanding.
+Evidence (Click the gray shaded box to the left a Click the gray shaded box to the left and type your Evidence message here) age here) 1b: Demonstrating knowledge of students Teacher demonstra or no knowledg students' backgrr cultures, skills, lar proficiency, interes special needs, an not seek suc understandin Teacher indicates the importance of understanding students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and attains this knowledge for the class as a whole.
 Teacher actively seeks knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and attains this knowledge for groups of students.
 Teacher actively seeks knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources, and attains this knowledge for individual students.
-1 Evidence Click the gray shaded box to the left a Click the gray shaded box to the left and type your Evidence message here. sage here) 1c: Setting instructional outcomes Instructional outco unsuitable for sturepresent trivial or learning, or are sta as activities.
-They permit viable mett instructional outcomes are of moderate rigor and are souitable for some students, but consist of a combination of activities and goals, some of which permit viable methods of assessment.
-They reflect more than one type of learning, but teacher makes no attempt at coordination or integration.
-Instructional outcomes are of moderate rigor and are stated as goals reflecting suitable for some students, build bevel learning and but consist of a compination of activities and goals, some of which permit viable methods of assessment.
+Evidence (Click the gray shaded box to the left a Click the gray shaded box to the left and type your Evidence message here) sage here) 1c: Setting instructional outcomes Instructional outcomes are unsuitable for students, represent trivial or low-level learning, or are stated only as activities.
+They do not permit viable methods of assessment.
+Instructional outcomes are of moderate rigor and are stated as goals reflecting suitable for some students, of activities and goals, some of which permit viable methods of assessment.
 They reflect more than one learning, and are capable of type of learning, but teacher assessment.
-The outcomes makes no attempt at coordination.
+The outcomes are suitable for most students in the class, represent different types of the confination or integration.
 Instructional outcomes are stated as goals that can be assessed, reflecting rigorous learning and curriculum standards.
-They represent different types of content, offer opportunities for both coordination and integration, and take account of the needs of individual students. - Evidence (Click the gray shaded box to the left a Click the gray shaded box to the left and type your Evidence message here) sage here)
+They represent different types of content, offer opportunities for both coordination and integration, and take account of the needs of individual students.
+Evidence .
+(Click the gray shaded box to the left a UICK the gray shaded box to the left and type your Evidence message here) sage here)